Xia Yan (Ming dynasty): Minister of Rites

 The Ministry of Rites was also responsible for matters concerning the imperial family.
 In early 1534, the Emperor informed Xia of the appointment of a new empress and the promotion of two consorts.
-In response, the ministry organized a ceremony at the Emperor's ancestors' temple to announce the promotions.
+The ministry organized a ceremony at the Emperor's ancestors' temple to announce the promotions.
 They also selected three new imperial concubines to fill vacant positions.
 This process involved calling on suitable families in selected regions to send girls between the ages of 13–16 with impeccable behavior, speech, and figure to Beijing.
 From the initial pool of candidates, ten were chosen, and from those, the Emperor's mother selected three to become future concubines.
 Xia deemed the initial number of one hundred candidates insufficient, and ultimately, 1,258 girls arrived in Beijing.
 In 1536, Xia also played a role in organizing the Emperor's trip to the tombs of the Ming emperors, overseeing repairs to the tombs, and constructing the tomb for the Jiajing Emperor.

 Grand Secretary

-In 1535, the Grand Secretariat was downsized, with the Emperor dismissing Zhang Cong and Fei Hong dying that year.
+In 1535, the Grand Secretariat was reduced in size after Zhang Cong was dismissed and Fei Hong died later that year.
 This left only the unassuming Li Shi.
 To fill the vacancy, the Emperor appointed Xia as grand secretary on 23 January 1536.

 Xia was known for his energy, competence, and talent as well as his fearlessness and outspokenness.
 He was one of the few officials who dared to oppose the influential Zhang Cong before the mid-1530s.
 He was also known for being stubborn and quarrelsome.
 Despite this, he gained the Emperor's favor and rose to prominence, particularly through his involvement in ceremonial reforms.
 The Emperor saw him as someone who was not involved in political rivalries and promoted him accordingly.
 He even bestowed upon Xia the prestigious title of "Supreme Pillar of State", an honorific typically reserved for military officers but granted to a civilian official for the first time.
 However, as time went on, Xia's relationship with the Emperor began to deteriorate.
 He sometimes spent his evenings with friends and was not always readily available to the Emperor, which his rivals (particularly Duke Guo Xun) used against him in their competition for the Emperor's favor.
 Additionally, Xia's reluctance to fully participate in Taoist rituals also caused strain in his relationship with the Emperor.
 While he was willing to write prayers for the Emperor, he had his limits when it came to participating in Taoist ceremonies.
 Furthermore, his failure to adapt to the Emperor's changing positions and his insistence on his own opinions in political discussions ultimately led to a loss of trust from the Emperor.

 A Ming copper cannon made in 1545, Capital Museum, Beijing.